Maps of toric varieties in Cox coordinates: Introduction

 \section{Introduction}

-This paper describes maps between toric varieties in terms of Cox coordinates, that is, using the usual generators of the Cox rings of the source and target (\S\ref{sect:Cox_coordinates} summarises background on Cox rings).
+This paper describes maps between toric varieties in terms of Cox coordinates, that is, using the usual generators of the Cox rings of the source and target.
 The results are not confined to maps that preserve the toric structures, but to arbitrary rational maps of such varieties.

-Any rational map between two projective spaces can be lifted to a morphism between their affine GIT covering spaces, or their {\em Cox covers} as we will routinely say: it is described by a sequence of homogeneous polynomials of the same degree.
+Any rational map between two projective spaces can be lifted to a morphism between their {\em Cox covers}, their affine GIT covering spaces: it is described by a sequence of homogeneous polynomials of the same degree.
 To generalise this to maps between any toric varieties, we need descriptions which also use roots of polynomials, and so we cannot hope to lift the maps to morphisms, or even to rational maps, between covering spaces: instead, we consider multi-valued maps like $x\mapsto\pm\sqrt{x}$, which we denote by $x\multimapsto\sqrt{x}$ to emphasise that it is not a map in the usual sense.

+The use of radical expressions to define maps is well established in some toric and orbifold contexts; writing weighted blow ups of cyclic quotient singularities, for example.
+The radicals define a map on the orbifold cover, and this paper generalises such calculations to all rational maps of toric varieties.

+The Cox ring literature has several treatments of the functors both of toric varieties, initiated by Cox \cite{cox_functor} and generalised by Kajiwara \cite{kajiwara}, who also uses radical expressions explicitly, and of more general varieties satisfying certain finiteness conditions by Berchtold and Hausen \cite{berchtold_hausen}.
+There is also an approach by Berchtold and Hausen \cite{berchtold_hausen04}, Theorem~9.2, using {\em bunches} of cones.
+These are mainly concerned with morphisms, whereas the treatment here considers all rational maps of all toric varieties, and uses all Weil divisors rather than (sufficiently many) Cartier divisors.